Financial Aid Programs

 - Be in "Good" or "Warning/Probationary" standing for financial aid; and

-- Have fewer than 180 attempted units at Foothill and De Anza colleges combined.
+You must also have fewer than 180 attempted units at Foothill and De Anza colleges combined.

 How much can I earn?